Tamsin Stuart Art

 Framed acrylic on canvas panel

-I sketched this one out just as a bit of fun because I live with two virtual racing addicts.
+I sketched this one out just as a bit of fun really because I live with two virtual racing addicts.

 Sometimes it's good to throw caution to the wind.